 “…It’s not what the space is… it’s about who is there.
 Working from home you need to be very disciplined, you need to have your space set up correctly, you need to know the moment you start work there is no distractions, you can’t just stop and do nothing… even though that is an option some days.”

-Rounding out formal proceedings with the official cutting of the cake (shoutout to Ros and Ash), Mayor John Carey expressed an admiration for what he described as champions of local industry, whilst observing the irony of the current political climate.
+Rounding out presentations with the official cutting of the cake, Mayor John Carey expressed an admiration for what he described as champions of local industry, whilst noting the irony of the current political climate.

-Local Devs (L-R): Grae Saunders, Liam Hunt and Kit Mathews
+Local Developers (L-R): Grae Saunders, Liam Hunt and Kit Mathews

 “I think that’s really valuable, those sort of seeds for the future… “ Sam, calling from across the room interrupts: “…Did you say you can see the future Kit?”
 Kit: “Yes that’s what I said… I feel if we can keep the space going for five years, then we’ll have a few success stories and a really strong culture, but… in the past Perth has always struggled to keep these sort of things going for any amount of time, we’ll see how it goes.”